CocoaPods/guides.cocoapods.org/source/making/using-pod-lib-create.html.md

 ## Adding Travis CI

 The template includes a `.travis.yml` file that will run the default tests included in the project.
-If you have an open source repo on github, open [your profile](https://travis-ci.org/profile/) on Travis CI and turn the library on.
+If you have an open source repo on GitHub, open [your profile](https://travis-ci.org/profile/) on Travis CI and turn the library on.

 <center>
 ![/assets/images/pod_lib_create/travis-ci.png](/assets/images/pod_lib_create/travis-ci.png)